Interviewers at most American companies rely on behavioral interview questions to find the right candidates.

 A – Activity - what you did - this should be the longest part of the answer

 R – Result - positive; quantifiable; what you learned; what you would do differently next time

 If you get asked a behavioral question, answer by going through the letters in order.

 First give the S part (explain the basic situation).
 Then give the T (what was your job/task in this situation) .Then A (show what you did).
 Last, give the R (outcome).

-This is the basic STAR method but you can read this post for more about STAR, including sample answers to some possible questions.
+This is the basic STAR method but here is more information about STAR, including sample answers to some possible questions.